 - Lowering cholesterol levels

 However, along with these health benefits, there are some known drawbacks for these low-fat, high protein peas, beans and lentils as they contain certain compounds known as anti-nutrients.
 These may reduce our body’s ability to absorb certain nutrients.

 Examples of these anti-nutrients which can reduce the absorption of one or more of the nutrients including iron, zinc, calcium and magnesium are phytic acid, lectins, tannins and saponins.
 Uncooked legumes contain lectins which can cause bloating, however, if cooked, these lectins present on the surface of the legumes can be removed.

 Foods to Eat After Cancer Diagnosis!

 No two cancers are the same.
 Go beyond the common nutrition guidelines for everyone and make personalized decisions about food and supplements with confidence.

 Legume Intake and Risk of Cancer

 Being a nutritious food with varied health benefits, researchers across the world have been interested in understanding the association between intake of these protein and dietary fiber rich legumes including peas, beans and lentils and the risk of cancer.
 Different population based studies and meta-analyses have been carried out to evaluate this association.
-Various studies have also been carried out to investigate the association of specific nutrients present in high amounts in leguminous foods such as peas and beans with the risk of different cancer types.
+Various studies have also been carried out to investigate the association of specific nutrients present in high amounts in leguminous foods such as peas, beans and lentils with the risk of different cancer types.

 Some of these studies and meta-analyses are collated in the blog.